 On any given day, there will be a certain amount of salary and expenses you 'owe yourself', based on your payslips and the out-of-pocket expenses you've incurred up to that date.

 Instead of categorising a payment to yourself as specifically salary, expenses or dividend, FreeAgent works out how much salary and expenses you owe yourself and deducts those from the payment.
 It then calls the rest a dividend (producing a dividend voucher you can download under Accounting > Reports > Dividend Vouchers).
 Obviously if you only paid yourself enough to cover salary and expenses, no dividend would be declared.

-That means don't have to worry about having to keep track of the salary and expense balances, and just pay yourself a sensible amount.
+That means you don't have to worry about having to keep track of the salary and expense balances, and just pay yourself a sensible amount.

 Caveat - you'll of course need to ensure your profits justify the dividend portion otherwise it's an illegal one, so you should check the 'Distributable Reserves' on this year's Profit and Loss.

 And of course officially you shouldn't retrospectively declare or alter dividends.
 You should create the smart user payment the same day as the actual transfer.